 Renters can choose from policies that will pay the replacement cost or Actual Cash Value (ACV) of their belongings.

-For example — If you paid $500 for a computer you would think that’s what you would get if something should happen to it, right?
+Here’s another example to help understand Replacement Cost vs. Actual Cash Value — If you paid $500 for a computer you would think that’s what you would get if something should happen to it, right?
 Not necessarily.
 With Actual Cash Value (ACV) the insurance company takes into account how long you have owned the computer to figure out it’s value.
 It’s like if you were selling it on Craigslist.
 You wouldn’t get the new value of the computer.
 You might only get $100 of that $500 you paid.
 And if you need a computer you would have to shell out the difference to buy a new one.
 This is a bit of information many people don’t know about or understand until they need to make a claim.

 Five Reasons Why You Need to Protect Yourself with Renter’s Insurance: